Security-Onion-Solutions/securityonion-docs/grid.rst

 Earliest PCAP
 ~~~~~~~~~~~~~

 The earliest PCAP that is available on a sensor node.
-Only visible on sensor nodes, which capture live packet data.
+Only visible on sensor nodes which capture live packet data.

 Last Heard From
 ~~~~~~~~~~~~~~~